President of the Darclée Foundation

 in Milan, where she featured in the world premiere of

 Luciano Berio's La Vera Storia, and later in many new productions,

 recitals and concerts, at the Metropolitan Opera in New York, in Munich, Vienna, Paris, Chicago,

 Hamburg, San Francisco, Barcelona, Madrid, Zurich, Roma,

-Florence, Venice, Parma, Torino, Palermo, Bologna, Trieste, Strasbourg, Dresden, Tokyo, Berlin, Monte Carlo, Philadelphia, Miami, Washington, Boston, Houston, Los Angeles, New Orleans,
+Florence, Venice, Parma, Torino, Palermo, Bologna, Trieste, Strasbourg, Bruxelles, Dresden, Tokyo, Nagoya, Osaka, Berlin, Monte Carlo, Philadelphia, Miami, Washington, Boston, Houston, Los Angeles, New Orleans,